sagarpatel26/hive_assignment/README.md

-# Hive Assignments
+# Hive Assignment solution
-This repository contains solution to Hive Assignments(please contact me if you the questions of the assignment).
+This repository contains solution to Hive Assignments(please contact me if you need the questions of the assignment).